SilvioMJZ/SilvioMJZ_DataSciPortfolio/README.md

 ## Introduction

-Welcome to my Data Science Portfolio!
-This repository showcases various projects that I've worked on, demonstrating my skills in data science, data analytics, data visualization, and machine learning.
+Welcome to my Data Science and Research Projects Portfolio!
+This repository showcases various projects that I've worked on, mainly regarding data analytics, data visualization, machine learning and Economics and Behavioral Science research.

 ## Projects